Hyperledger: A Dictionary Definition of Blockchain Collaboration Framework

 Step 3: Experiment with Hyperledger Tools

-Consider setting up a development environment to experiment with Hyperledger projects.
-Here are some tools you can use:
+Consider setting up a development environment and using tools like:

-- Hyperledger Composer: A set of tools to simplify the development of blockchain applications on Hyperledger Fabric.
+- Hyperledger Composer: Simplifies application development on Hyperledger Fabric.

-- Hyperledger Explorer: A web-based tool for viewing and interacting with Hyperledger blockchains.
+- Hyperledger Explorer: A web-based tool for interacting with Hyperledger blockchains.

 Real-World Use Cases of Hyperledger